22 Best Choose Your Own Adventure Books

 ages 8 – 12

 Your grand-uncle left you clues to find Atraharsis — a legendary lost city beneath the desert sand.
-Can you solve the riddles, and recover the fabled star gems in time?
-Or will you — like so many who’ve gone before — become the next permanent resident of the forgotten city?
+Can you solve the riddles and recover the fabled star gems in time?
+Or will you — like those who’ve gone before — become the next permanent resident of the forgotten city?

 Can You Survive in a Dystopia?
 An Interactive Doomsday Adventure by Anthony Wacholtz, illustrated by James Nathan

 I loved that this middle grade book had so many endings (17, to be precise) because I kept dying and had to go back and pick a different choice.
 This is a fun book for anyone who likes zombies, dystopia, and survival.
 Another book in the series is Can You Survive an Artificial Intelligence Uprising?

 In this award-winning graphic novel, choose your own adventure in a mad scientist’s lab.
 Choose between a mind-reading device, a time-travel machine, or the Killitron 3000 for your adventure.